datafilter/datafilter/README.md

 - 👀 I’m interested in ... clojure, linux internals, web development, infosec, devSecOps
 - 🌱 I’m currently learning ... gnu utilities, cloudflare infra
 - 💞️ I’m looking to collaborate on ... making the web faster, simpler and more eco-friendly
-- 📫 How to reach me ... open a pr on a project and I'll get in touch
+- 📫 How to reach me ... open a pr on a repo and I'll get in touch
 <!-- ⚡ Fun fact: ... types is an anti-pattern for the most part -->

 <!--